Kiara Ortiz

 Rauner Library

-Rauner is home to over 5 million rare and historic items, ranging from Shakespeare’s first folios to Daniel Webster’s hat and socks (which you can try on if you like)!
-Students are not even required to wear gloves because Dartmouth emphasizes a personal connection between students and their studies.
+Rauner is home to over 5 million rare and historic items, ranging from Shakespeare’s first folios to Daniel Webster’s hat and socks!
+Students are not even required to wear gloves because clean, dry, and bare hands are considered best practice for handling most library materials like these!
+(Who knew?)

 - No. 6